top of page

 Commitment:

-• Residential camp begins July 16 and ends August 16, with time off July 1-5.
-There will also be 2 weeks of day camps scheduled June 26-30 and July 10-13.
+• Residential camp begins July 9th and ends July 31st, with time off July 3-6.
 Camp activities throughout the day & evening, with time off scheduled each day, with some work days longer or shorter depending on the camp and other responsibilities.

 Work Environment: